Affiliate links on Android Authority may earn us a commission. Learn more.

-It’s all about light capture
+It’s all about capturing light efficiently

-Okay, so what is aperture?
-Aperture is defined by the size of the opening with which light can enter the camera.
-Aperture is measured in f-stops, which is a ratio of the focal length divided by the opening size.
-So the smaller the f-stop the wider the opening and therefore more light can reach the sensor, resulting in better low light pictures and less noise.
-As you narrow the aperture by a full “stop” — or power of the square root of 2 (ƒ/2 to ƒ/2.8, ƒ/4 to ƒ/5.8 etc)— you’ll be halving the light gathering area.
+The aperture parameter is measured in f-stops, a ratio of the focal length divided by the opening size.
+So the smaller the f-stop, the wider the opening, and therefore more light can reach the sensor, resulting in better low light pictures.
+As you narrow the aperture by a full “stop” — or power of the square root of 2 (ƒ/2 to ƒ/2.8, ƒ/4 to ƒ/5.8, etc.)— you’ll be halving the light gathering area.